Loading...

 Untreated urinary tract infections and UTIs lead to serious health complications.
 The UTI causes discomfort, which is generally less severe and easier to treat.

-It is necessary to recognize the signs of a kidney infection, such as a high fever, back pain, and nausea.
-It requires intensive and prompt treatment, sometimes even hospitalization.
+It is necessary to recognise the signs of a kidney infection.
+These signs are high fever, back pain, and nausea.
+It requires intensive and prompt treatment, sometimes even hospitalisation.

-While, on the other hand, mild UTIs are easily managed with oral antibiotics and increasing the fluid intake.
+On the other hand, mild UTIs are easily managed with oral antibiotics and increased fluid intake.

 Aspect